bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/002_Year-2016/20160516_the-gospel.md

 ### The Gospel is first to be Believed then Shared

-> Charles Spurgeon (mid-1800’s) was known for his bold evangelistic style of preaching.
-In fact, he is credited (along with George Whitfield, Charles Finney, and others) with the “altar call” or “invitation” moment that became popular in many churches.
-On one occasion a woman challenged him, saying she didn’t like his way of evangelism.
-As he talked to her, he asked **how she shared with Christ others** and over the course of the conversation she had to admit that **she really didn’t**.
-To that, Spurgeon answered, **“Well, I like my way better than yours.”**
+> Charles Spurgeon (mid-1800&apos;s) was known for his bold evangelistic style of preaching.
+In fact, he is credited (along with George Whitfield, Charles Finney, and others) with the &quot;altar call&quot; or &quot;invitation&quot; moment that became popular in many churches.
+On one occasion a woman challenged him, saying she didn&apos;t like his way of evangelism.
+As he talked to her, he asked **how she shared with Christ others** and over the course of the conversation she had to admit that **she really didn&apos;t**.
+To that, Spurgeon answered, **&quot;Well, I like my way better than yours.&quot;**

 How is the Believer to Share?

 #### "I have responded to a Divine call to action and you can as well."

 > John 3:11 Verily, verily, I say unto thee, We speak that we do know, and testify that we have seen; and ye receive not our witness.

 - Is it merely an Academic debate for you that Jesus died to save sinners?
 - Or, is the Gospel a **CALL to ACTION** to you?

 #### Speak the Truth In Love

 > Ephesians 4:15 But speaking the truth in love, may grow up into him in all things, which is the head, even Christ:

 ##### Truth is the Word, Doctrine "simply what the Bible says"